TheMysteriousStranger90/FashionClothesAndTrends/README.md

 - **Ratings**: Rate clothing items.

 ## Technology Stack
-1. Backend Architecture: The backend of our application is structured using a Clean Architecture (built an ASP.NET Core and Entity Framework Core), ensuring a clean separation of concerns and a maintainable codebase.
+1. Backend Architecture: The backend of our application is structured using a Clean Architecture, ensuring a clean separation of concerns and a maintainable codebase.

 2. Frontend Framework: Angular, a robust platform for building web applications, is used for the frontend.
 It allows us to structure our codebase in a modular and maintainable manner.

 3. UI Components: For the user interface, we have chosen Angular Material.
 It's a UI component library that adheres to Material Design principles and offers a wide array of ready-to-use components.

 4. Caching: Redis, an open-source in-memory data structure store, is used for caching.
 It serves as a database, cache, and message broker.

+- ASP.NET Core 8: A framework for building web applications and APIs.
+- Entity Framework Core 8: An ORM for working with relational databases.
+- RESTful API: An architectural style for creating APIs.
+- Relational Database: SQL Server: A relational database for data storage.
+- Distributed Cache: Redis: A distributed cache for improving performance and scalability.
+- Clean Architecture: An architectural approach that ensures separation of concerns and framework independence.
+- S.O.L.I.D.
+Principles: Object-oriented design principles for creating flexible and maintainable systems.
+- Unit of Work and Repository Pattern: Patterns for managing transactions and abstracting data access.
+- AutoMapper: A library for automatic object mapping.
+- SignalR: A library for adding real-time functionality such as notifications.
+- Client-side: Angular with Angular Material: A framework and UI component library for building client-side applications.

 ## Running the Application